CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 In this exercise, attendee will try to understand customer details using a query and chart visualizations Then will  explore the performance of various queries.

+### Exercise 5 - Data Science with Azure Synapse Spark [Read-Only]

+Azure Synapse Analytics provides support for using trained models (in ONNX format) directly from dedicated SQL pools.
+Which means that data engineers can write T-SQL queries that use those models to make predictions against tabular data stored in a SQL Pool database table.

+In this exercise, attendee will leverage a previously trained model to make predictions using the T-SQL Predict statement.

 ## Known Issues and workarounds

 1. The dedicated SQL pool is paused by default, the attendee must resume the pool before performing the lab by